VanIseghemThomas/OpenCortex/README.md

 ## Step 2: mounting the SD-card
 **For this step it is useful to have a Linux system to work from.**
 When plugging the SD-card into your PC running Windows, it will prompt you that the SD-card is broken and you should format it. **Do not do this!** The reason it does this, is because you're trying to read Linux filesystems that are not supported on Windows.
-There might be ways to get around that but I'd still recommend just using a Linux install to do this.
+There might be ways to get around that but I'd still recommend just using a Linux system (or a VM) to do this.
 The guide will continue with this assumption.

 When plugging it into your PC running Linux, you should see 3 partitions being mounted in your file manager.
 With a bit of luck there might be 4.